 The Project Oversight Committee was established to provide additional assurance to the citizens of Volusia County that the School Board meets its commitments under the Sales Tax Initiative in 2001.
 The Referendum charges the Committee with the responsibility of reporting on the implementation, progress, status and completion of the sales tax construction projects listed.
-During fiscal year 2010-2011, the Project Oversight Committee held four public meetings at various locations, including project sites still under construction which provided committee members with first-hand experience of the School Board's construction product.
+During fiscal year 2011-2012, the Project Oversight Committee held two public meetings.

-A most ambitious capital building program is nearly complete.
+The final phase at Ormond Beach Middle School will mark the successful completion of a most ambitious capital building program.
 The initial referendum adopting a half-cent sales tax for fifteen years was to fund the School District's ten year plan to construct and improve educational facilities.
-As previously noted, the building program has been an incredible success.
-All areas of the County have benefitted by this project as indicated on the maps provided within this report.
+This building program, as indicated on the maps provided within this report, has resulted in all areas of the County benefitting from the proceeds of the half penny sales tax.

-When this ten year plan was developed there was tremendous growth in the student population on the west side of the County requiring additional schools.
+When this ten year plan was developed there was significant growth in the student population on the west side of the County requiring additional schools.
 At the same time, facilities on the east side of the County required updating or replacement.
-The funding for such improvements was not being addressed by the State of Florida.
-The sales tax referendum addressed this need.
+State funding was not sufficient to address the needs of growth, nor aging facilities.
+The sales tax referendum addressed these needs.

-During the ten year period of construction many factors changed which required revisions to the original plan.
+During the ten year period of construction, many factors changed which required revisions to the original plan.
 Population growth slowed which resulted in a decline in student enrollment.
 The economy on the local, state and national level deteriorated and continues to be unstable.
 These factors have had a negative effect on the finances of the School District.
 Modifications to the ten year plan were required.
 The decision to recommend changes to the projects was never taken lightly.
-Difficult choices had to be made given the current funds available and changing conditions.
-Through this period the Committee encouraged the School Board to keep the promises made to the citizens.
+Difficult choices had to be made, given the funds available and changing conditions.
+Through this period, the Committee encouraged the School Board to keep the promises made to the citizens.

-The Committee believes that several projects that were not able to be completed because of the decline in capital revenues may still be warranted if funds were to become available.
+The Committee believes that several projects that were not able to be completed because of the decline in capital revenues may still be warranted if funds become available.
 The Volusia County School District remains a large school district with approximately 10,000,000 square feet of facilities that will continue to require capital investment and maintenance.
-The current economic climate, along with actions of the State Legislature has adversely impacted the capital revenues available to the School District.
-The undeniable success of the building initiative, the ongoing capital preservation and replacement requirements of the District's facilities along with the lack of adequate capital funding indicates the need to continue a revenue generating endeavor as a capital revenue source for school renovations, replacement and maintenance.
+The economic climate, along with actions of the State Legislature, has adversely impacted the capital revenues available to the School District.
+The undeniable success of the building initiative, the ongoing capital preservation and replacement requirements of the District's facilities along with the lack of adequate capital funding, indicates the need to continue a capital revenue source for school renovations, replacement and maintenance.